jenfly/python-cheatsheets/README.md

 # python-cheatsheets

 My collection of syntax and handy tips for scientific computing in Python.
+These cheatsheets are geared towards atmospheric science applications are customized to my own needs and preferences, but some of them could be useful as a learning tool or reference to scientists in other fields.

 Module | Description
 ------- | --------- |
-basics.py | Basic syntax and data structures, control flow, functions, modules, using IPython shell science_numpy.py | Arrays and numerical analysis with numpy science_plots.py | Basic plots with matplotlib and geographic plots with basemap
+WORKFLOW.md | Setup and configuration of development environment, workflow for new projects and daily operations basics.py | Basic syntax and data structures, control flow, functions, modules, using IPython shell science_numpy.py | Arrays and numerical analysis with numpy science_plots.py | Basic plots with matplotlib and geographic plots with basemap